katajakasa/SDL_kitchensink/README.md

 Note that FFmpeg has a rather complex license.
 Please take a look at [FFmpeg Legal page](http://ffmpeg.org/legal.html) for details.

-## 4. FAQ

-### Q: Why SDL_kitchensink ?
+## 4. Why SDL_kitchensink

-A: Because pulling major blob of library code like ffmpeg feels like bringing in a whole house with its kitchensink and everything to the project.
+Because pulling major blob of library code like ffmpeg feels like bringing in a whole house with its kitchensink and everything to the project.
 Also, it sounded funny.
 Also, SDL_ffmpeg is already reserved :(

-### Q: Documentation ?
-A: None yet.
-Maybe more doxygen later.

-### Q: Encoding ?
-A: Not going to happen.
-Decoding and playback only.

 ## 5. Examples